isomerpages/moe-tampinespri/_curriculum/English.md

 A picture paints a thousand words and so, let the following pictures capture some wonderful moments during the sessions.

 ![](/images/English.png)

+<b>kidsREAD Club</b>

+It is a collaboration between the National Library Board (NLB) and our school to expose selected P1-P2 students to different book genres.
+We intend to inculcate in them the deep love for reading and hope that they carry on this habit for a lifetime.
+The students are involved in doing other interesting tasks that are found in their activity books provided by the NLB.
+To entice them, our very own PSG members also conduct craft activities that are related to the theme of the story.

+<i>"I do believe something very magical can happen when you read a good book."</i>

+<i>\- J.K.
+Rowling</i>